Hollidays History, Family Crest & Coats of Arms

 The roots of the name Hollidays are found among the Strathclyde-Briton people of the ancient Scottish/English Borderlands.
-Hollidays was originally found near the mountain called Holy Day
+Hollidays was originally found near the mountain called, Holy Day, in the county of Annandale.
+However, some sources claim the "name is derived from the slogan or war cry of the family 'a holy day, a holy day.' "

 Early Origins of the Hollidays family